denisgaribovic/sales-forecasting/README.md

 - Calculates MAE and RMSE on the forecast horizon
 - Visualizes actual vs. predicted sales
 - Offers weekly and monthly aggregation views for stakeholder-friendly reporting

----

-*Built and maintained by [Denis Garibovic](https://www.linkedin.com/in/denis-garibovic/).*